apache/doris-website/docs/sql-manual/sql-statements/Account-Management-Statements/GRANT.md

 #### compute_group_name

-Specifies the compute group name.
+Specifies the compute group name, supports % and _ wildcards, % can match any string and _ matches any single character.

+#### storage_vault_name

+Specifies the storage vault name, supports % and _ wildcards, % can match any string and _ matches any single character.

 #### user_identity